Azure/databox-adls-loader/README.md

 1. Clone this repo on the on-premise Hadoop cluster
 2. Use the Hadoop tool `distcp` to copy data from the source HDFS cluster to the Data Box
 3. Ship the Data Box to Azure and have the data loaded into a non-HNS enabled Storage Account
-4. Use the Hadoop tool `distcp` to copy data from the non-HNS enabled Storage Account to the HNS-enabled ADLS Gen2 account
+4. Use a data transfer tool to copy data from the non-HNS enabled Storage Account to the HNS-enabled ADLS Gen2 account
 5. Translate and copy permissions from the HDFS cluster to the ADLS Gen2 account using the supplied scripts

 ## Step 1 - Clone Github repository to download required scripts